Your whole life might have been leading up to this point, especially if you're attending college straight from high school.

 7. Smell the Roses - While it may seem like you’re facing an eternity of studies ahead of you, in many ways it’s going to be over quickly.
 Take a little time here and there to enjoy what the campus and surrounding area have to offer outside of the classroom.
 But… don’t fart around.
 Don’t lose focus on getting the degree, networking, and learning.

 Have anything to add?
-Share them in the comments.
+Share it in the comments.

 No comments: